ryanhollister/sf-problem1/README.markdown

 Derive a RewindableEntityIterator from the EntityIterator class.
 Your new iterator should be rewindable and thus able to iterate through indefinitely.
-You must accomplish using the underlying ResultSet data structure which is unable to rewind.
+You must accomplish using the underlying data structure which is unable to rewind.

+To simplify the task we have used a ResultSet object instead of a PDO Statement.
+The EntityIterator iterates over the ResultSet object directly.
+Like the PDO Statemen, the ResultSet does not have the ability to rewind.

 A few constraints and notes
 ---------------------------